SCHOLARSHIPS & ACCESS TO EDUCATION

 The Blossom Bus bridges the chasm between parents’ legitimate concerns for their daughters’ safety and a girl’s right to education.

 By providing families with vehicles chauffeured by trustworthy drivers to safely deliver their daughters to secondary school and college, the program helps delay the traditional Meo institution of childhood marriage and early childbearing.
 Giving these girls the chance to develop a sense of autonomy before motherhood increases their capacity for social participation and leadership.
-As such, the Blossom Bus acts as a powerful corollary to LEARN, our broader education and legal advocacy program in the area.
 The program currently transports 300 girls to secondary school and 15 young women to college.
 Until proper secondary schools and colleges become available in all villages, the Blossom Bus aims to rescue girls at this transitional stage, leading the way in establishing female education as a norm rather than an anomaly.

 Partner: White Lotus Charitable Trust